rOpenGov/eurostat/vignettes/eurostat_tutorial.md

 ## 210       2000     2011     NA
 ```

-With `grepEurostatTOC` you can search through the table of content for particular patterns, e.g. all datasets related to *passenger transport*.
+With `grepEurostatTOC` you can search the table of content for particular patterns, e.g. all datasets related to *passenger transport*.

 ```r